Physical Activity and Sports

 After you have progressed through the Return to Activity Stages and think you’re ready to play a game, ask yourself the following questions:

-*You need a written note from a doctor before returning to an organized sport.
+*You need a written note from a doctor before returning to any activity that has a risk of falling or being hit such as gameplay in sport.

 2. Are you “symptom free”?
 If so, for how long?